 The core members of the project team have been working together since 2006 on the world record setting Snowbird Human-Powered Ornithopter as well as the series of high-speed streamlined bicycles.
 Over the course of the various projects we have built a wealth of experience in human performance, lightweight composite construction, and advanced aerodynamic design.
 We firmly believe that, with our collective expertise and experience, the AHS Sikorsky Prize is well within our reach.

 The team undertook initial feasibility and design studies for the “Atlas” in January of 2012.
-With intermediate development through the spring, in April Todd and Cameron began work full-time on the design of the helicopter with special attention to programming a full aero-structural optimizer for the helicopter rotors (a revolutionary development in the field).
+With intermediate development through the spring, in April Todd and Cameron began work full-time on the design of the helicopter with special attention to programming a full aero-structural optimizer for the helicopter rotors.

 The team’s initial ambitious goal was to capture the Sikorsky Prize by the end of summer 2012.
 Design and construction continued through the summer at breakneck pace, and the team was ready for flight testing by mid-August.
 Two weeks of exciting flights and experimentation showed excellent progress, and with a steady increase of Atlas’ flight envelope and capability the team had achieved 15 second hovers by September.
 However, power testing and subsequent analysis have shown that this helicopter is very capable of satisfying the prize requirements.
 The AeroVelo team is currently working on rotor improvements in preparation for the next round of flight testing, in the fall of 2012 and winter of 2013.